 Just like every business has a different goal, they will also have different needs in a writer.

-Here are some traits to look for in those you’re considering working with.
+Here are some traits to look for when you hire freelance writers online.

 Having experience writing for an industry is huge.